Russian Cuisine formed in northern climes, where the main requirements of food were that it be high in calories, easy to digest and simple to prepare.

 In fact, Russians learned to cook yeast dough from Scythians and Greeks.
 They knew about rice, buckwheat and many spices from Byzantium.
 The tea came to Russia from China.
 Bulgaria shared with Russia the sweet peppers, eggplants and zucchini.
 Western Slavs gave to Russian cuisine beetroot and beef based soup known as Borsch, stuffed cabbage rolls named Golubtsi and boiled dumplings stuffed with vegetables or sweet fillings the so called Vareniki.

 Want to know more about it?
-If so, read on below.
+If so, click on one of the topic below to fast track to that section.

 Modern Russian cuisine reached the top of its evolution a little more than a hundred years ago, in the second half of the 19th century.
 However, before this, it went through several stages.